Introduction

 If you need to make a change to service in the config.json file, the node also need to be reloaded:

-sudo systemctl reload neard
+sudo systemctl restart neard

 Watch logs